DevExpress-Examples/asp-net-mvc-dashboard-restricted-controller/Readme.md

 ## Example Description

 Inherit the [DashboardController](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.Mvc.DashboardController) class to create a custom dashboard controller.
-Add its name (without `Controller` prefix) to the following places:
+Add its name (without a `Controller` prefix) to the following places:
 - The [RouteCollectionExtension.MapDashboardRoute](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.Mvc.RouteCollectionExtension.MapDashboardRoute.overloads) method when you configure routing;
 - The [DashboardExtensionSettings.ControllerName](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.Mvc.DashboardExtensionSettings.ControllerName) property when you configure a control on the page.